About Cholera

 • 2.4 billion are without basic sanitation facilities

-Oral cholera vaccine (OCV)
+Oral cholera vaccines (OCV)

 OCV is a game-changer in the fight against cholera.
 It takes effect immediately and works to prevent cholera for 2-3 years, effectively bridging emergency response and longer-term cholera control with a WASH focus.

 In 2013, the WHO established an OCV stockpile.
-To date, over 54 million doses of OCV have been delivered in 25 countries.
+To date, over 298 million doses of OCV have been delivered in 31 countries.

 How big is the OCV stockpile?